Top Cyber Threats to Watch Out for in 2023

 SQLI (SQL Injection Attack)

-SQLI has been around for quite some time now, and it’s going to advance and evolve in 2021.
+SQLI has been around for quite some time now, and it’s going to advance and evolve in 2022.
 This attack refers to manipulating back-end databases to access the wanted data by using SQL code.
 While this sounds like any other ordinary attack, the problem lies in that the target isn’t aware of the attack as the stolen data stays hidden from users.
+Companies like SSE are good at preventing these things from happening.

 That’s how criminals and hackers obtain private customer data or sensitive information about the target enterprise.
 SQLI attacks allow hackers to steal the data that is supposed to say hidden from such internet users.